parulv1/krishnap25.github.io/_pages/extracurriculars.md

 I also performed while I was at IIT Bombay.
 Check out this <a href="https://www.youtube.com/playlist?list=PLLpZ0h8WEPbwACw-wThjfA_FNDyTm0a_1">playlist</a> for some of my previous recordings.

 * I was a member of <a href="https://web.ics.purdue.edu/~karate/">Purdue Karate Club</a>.
 We learnt Goju-Ryu style karate, and our dojo is recognized under <a href="http://www.tinoceberano-igk.com.au/tag/goju-kai/">Hanshi Tino Ceberano</a>.
-Currently, I am at 2nd Kyu and practising karate on my own.
+Currently, I am at Shodan Ho level (1st level black belt) and practising karate on my own.

 * I occassionally play squash.
 During my undergrad, I played basketball and was part of the Inter IIT basketball team.